alexeipancratov/hyperledger-food-supply-chain/README.md

-# Hyperledger Supply-Chain
+# Hyperledger Fabric Food Supply Chain
 ![Logo](https://alexandrebarros.com/global/hyperledger/hero_image.jpg?alt=hyperledger-supply-chain)
-Food supply-chain is a network to connect participants across the food supply through a permissioned, permanent and shared record of food system data.
+Food Supply Chain is a network to connect participants across the food supply industry through a permissioned and private record of food data.

 ## Full Documentation
 You can find the full documentation for this project following this link: